ChanthMiao/ghc-wiki-mirror/ghc-kinds/kind-inference.md

 ```

 Here `TT` has a CUSK, but `SS` does not.
 Hence in step 1 we'd bind `SS :: kappa0`.
-But in the RHS of `TT` we use `SS` at two different kinds, so infernece will fail.
+But in the RHS of `TT` we use `SS` at two different kinds, so inference will fail.
 We could solve this by giving a CUSK to `SS` as well.

 However, we can *also* solve it using a plan due to Mark Jones, and one that GHC 7.8 already follows for ordinary, recursive term-level functions.
 As usual, divide the declarations into SCCs, and then for each SCC do the following: